muench-dev/n8n-nodes-capacities/README.md

 ## Features

+- Spaces
   - List all spaces
   - Get details of a space
+- Content
+  - List nodes (search)
   - Save a weblink
   - Save a daily note

 ## Screenshots